 As in previous years, all the issued loans are denominated in euro with maturity ranging from 6 months to 20 years (except for factoring contracts, where the usual length of invoice is between 30-90 days).
 Annual interest rate of the issued loans is 7-25% and the effective interest rate does not differ significantly from the contractual interest rate.

-Note 8 Other receivables and prepayments (in Euros)
+Note 8 Receivables and prepayments